We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Control How You Market Your Search

 Don’t advertise your job on LinkedIn.
-You can still use LinkedIn, keep your profile up to date and you are all set.
-Don’t respond to any “blind” ads where you don’t know the name of the company (you may be sending a resume to your own company).
-Also, don’t flood the Internet with your resume.
-Be careful about the
+You can still use LinkedIn, keep your profile up to date, and be all set.
+Don’t respond to any “blind” ads where you don’t know the company’s name (you may be sending a resume to your own company).
+Also, don’t flood the Internet with

 Don’t Tell Anyone

 Office politics is a brutal game, but there are people you can trust, or so you think.
 The truth is that word gets around even if your trusted confidant doesn’t mean to let slip.
-And, some people are snakes in the grass who look to use any information to further their careers.
-The best option is to keep silent and not tell anyone until there is a concrete offer on the table.
-At that point, you will have to reveal the truth anyway so the bombshell isn’t as big.
-Be sure to have the first word or else it will leave a bad taste in the mouth.
+Some people are snakes in the grass who look to use any information to further their careers.
+The best option is to keep silent and not tell anyone until a concrete offer is on the table.
+At that point, you will have to reveal the truth anyway, so the bombshell isn’t as big.
+Be sure to have the first word, or it will leave a bad taste in the mouth.

 Be Social Media Savvy

 The chances are high that your colleagues and bosses follow you on social media.
-Now, this is a tricky balancing act because you need to spruce up your profiles without alerting them to your motives.
+This is a tricky balancing act because you must spruce up your profiles without alerting them to your motives.
 For example, adding new connections on LinkedIn is a no-no as it’s a sure-fire sign you are expanding your base.
-However, updating your information so that your profile is complete is pretty benign.
-Don’t be fooled though because it makes a massive difference to potential employers.
-After all, how can you be the whole package when your LinkedIn page is not complete?
+However, updating your information to complete your profile is pretty benign.
+Don’t be fooled because it makes a massive difference to potential employers.
+After all, how can you be the whole package when your LinkedIn page is incomplete?

 Don’t Be Dismissive

 Employers can react differently, and some will resort to childish games.
 There is a temptation to lower yourself to their level and throw dirt, but it’s a bad move.
 To begin with, exacerbating the situation will only make them more likely to slander your name.
 Secondly, you never know when your contacts at the previous office may come in handy.
 Thirdly, it gives them an excuse to be petty.
-For example, if they refuse to pay out your vacation money, don’t miss work.
+For example, don’t miss work if they refuse to pay your vacation money.
 If you do, they will have legitimate grounds should the case go to court.

 It feels sneaky, yet it’s the only way to get your career back on track.